syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 {% endtabs %}

-## Limitation
+## Limitations

-The SfListView does not support the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) in `Manual` mode when the [SfListView.Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Orientation.html) is `Horizontal`.
+* The SfListView does not support the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) in `Manual` mode when the [SfListView.Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Orientation.html) is `Horizontal`.
+* It does not support for `LoadMoreOption` in `Auto` when the `LoadMorePosition` is `Top`.

 ## How to